 Child Protection Training

-As a requirement under the Texas Education Code § 51.976, all individuals in a position involving contact with participants at a campus program for minors must complete a training and examination program on sexual abuse and child molestation.
+As a requirement under the Texas Education Code § 51.976, all individuals in a position involving contact with participants at a university youth programs must complete a training and examination program on sexual abuse and child molestation.
 The Texas A&M University System created an online training that meets the requirements of the Education Code and has been approved by the Texas Department of State Health Services.
 All Texas A&M University CPM program staff members must complete this training.

 CPM program staff members are defined as authorized adults who interact with, supervise, chaperone, or otherwise oversee minors in program activities.
 This includes, but is not limited to, faculty, staff, volunteers, coaches, instructors, graduate/undergraduate students, etc. These individuals are most likely to be in a position to utilize the information in the training because of the potential for trusting relationships with the participants.